broadwayinc/skapi-documentation/database/handling-files.md

 `getFile()` allows you to download the file in various ways:
 - `blob`: Downloads the file as a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) object.
 - `base64`: Downloads the file as a base64 string.
-- `endpoint`: Gets the file endpoint URL.
-If the private file access is restricted to the user, the endpoint will be a signed URL.
+- `endpoint`: If the private file access is restricted to the user, you can request the a signed URL.
+(The user must have private access granted.)

 If no argument is passed, the file will be downloaded from the web browser.